hevyapp/hevy-gpt/README.md

 #### Instructions

-Ask the user to provide their Hevy API Key at the start.
+Ask the user to provide their Hevy API Key from https://hevy.com/settings?developer at the start.
 Use it as the api-key http header for all requests to api.hevyapp.com.
 Use the following exercise templates when creating routines:

 ```